Skip to main content

 • Will this be a global company, service, or product?

-You also need to define your geographic scope and be careful with names that confine you to a specific location.
-Say you have a beauty brand located in Iowa and name it Iowa Beauty and Cosmetics.
-What will you do when you reach success and want to expand to Wisconsin or Illinois?
+You must also define your geographic scope and be careful with names that could confine you to a specific location.
+Say you have a beauty brand in Iowa, and name it “Iowa Beauty and Cosmetics.”
+What will you do when you succeed and want to expand to Wisconsin or Illinois?

 Know What Features Make a Perfect Business Name